pelotom/hkts/README.md

 This is just a proof of concept at the moment; use at your own risk!

+## Prior Work

-## Other notable attempts to solve this problem:
+Other notable attempts to solve this problem:

 - https://medium.com/@gcanti/higher-kinded-types-in-typescript-static-and-fantasy-land-d41c361d0dbe
 - https://github.com/SimonMeskens/TypeProps